jkaykay/boomboy/README.md

 **⚠️ Important**: This game requires a web server to run properly due to Phaser.js CORS restrictions and ES6 module loading.
 You cannot simply open `index.html` directly in your browser.

+**⚠️ Important #2**: This game only functions if your monitor/frame rate is set to 60hz/60fps.

 ### Option 1: Local Development Server

 Choose one of these methods to run a local server: